 This system is organised around a number of core features which characterise it:

 - It consists of “generalised commodity production”.
 Capitalism requires the production of commodities for sale in a marketplace, and that this be the primary feature of social production.

 - It requires “doubly free labour”.
 That is, a pool of wage labourers who are free to sell their labour power, and free from the capital which would be required for them to sell anything else.
 It makes me happy that this pun works in English as well as Germany.

 - It requires finance: a system of Banking and Capital investors which can purchase requisite materials from the commodity market to fund current, or assemble new, productive endeavours.

-These aspects interlock to create the conditions for capitalism.
+These three aspects interlock to create the conditions for capitalism.
 The manner in which the general process emerges involves a large number of agents – firms, capitalists, worker, consumers.